postgres-cn/pgbouncer-doc/config.md

 ### user, password

-If +user=+ is set, all connections to the destination database will be done with the specified user, meaning that there will be only one pool for this database.
+If `user=` is set, all connections to the destination database will be done with the specified user, meaning that there will be only one pool for this database.